paulbrodersen/netgraph/README.md

 plt.show()
 ```

-3. By directly manipulating the node and edge artists (which are simply matplotlib PathPatch artists):
+3. By directly manipulating the node and edge artists (which are derived from matplotlib PathPatch artists):

 ``` python
 import matplotlib.pyplot as plt; plt.ion()